Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Testing Hypotheses

-Next, we add a condition for consistent estimation of the asymptotic variance $V_0$.
-We assume the elements of $\Xi$ obey a uniform law of large numbers. \begin{assumption} \end{assumption} Suppose $\hat S_n$ as defined in \eqref{eq:def_Sn}.
-The following theorem shows that the test controls its size. \begin{theorem} Suppose Assumptions \ref{as:hypotheses}-\ref{as:gc} hold.
+(iii) $V_0$ is nonsingular. \end{assumption} Here we assume the expected score can be linearized and the elements of $\Xi$ obey a uniform law of large numbers.
+Suppose $\hat S_n$ as defined in \eqref{eq:def_Sn}.
+The following theorem shows that the test controls its asymptotic size. \begin{theorem} Suppose Assumptions \ref{as:hypotheses}-\ref{as:gc} hold.
 Let $c_\alpha$ be defined as in \eqref{eq:def_calpha}.
 Then, for any $\alpha\in (0,1)$,

 \end{theorem}